-- 1. Download DSpace 5.x: Either download DSpace 5.x from DSpace.org or check it out directly from the Github repository. - a.
+- b.
+Oracle databases: Oracle database have no additional requirements at this time. - 2.
+Download DSpace 6.x: Either download DSpace 6.x from DSpace.org or check it out directly from the Github repository. - a.
 NOTE: If you downloaded DSpace do not unpack it on top of your existing installation.
 Refer to Installation Instructions, Step 3 for unpacking directives. - Merge any User Interface customizations or other customizations (if needed or desired).
 If you have made any local customizations to your DSpace installation they may need to be migrated over to the new DSpace. - a.
-NOTE: If you are upgrading across many versions of DSpace at once (e.g. from 1.x.x to 5.x), you may find it easier to first upgrade DSpace, and then attempt to migrate over your various customizations.
+NOTE: If you are upgrading across many versions of DSpace at once (e.g. from 1.x.x to 6.x), you may find it easier to first upgrade DSpace, and then attempt to migrate over your various customizations.
 Because each major version of DSpace tends to add new configurations and features to the User Interface, older customizations may require more work to "migrate" to the latest version of DSpace.
 In some situations, it may even be easier to "start fresh", and just re-customize the brand new User Interface with your local color scheme, header/footer, etc. - b.
 Customizations are typically housed in one of the following places: - i.
 JSPUI modifications: [dspace-source]/dspace/modules/jspui/src/main/webapp/ - ii.
 XMLUI modifications: [dspace-source]/dspace/modules/xmlui/src/main/webapp/ - iii.
-Config modifications: [dspace]/config - 3.
-Edit the build.properties file (if needed) ([dspace-source]/build.properties).
-Any settings changed in this build.properties file are automatically copied over to the final dspace.cfg file during the "Build DSpace" process (in the next step).
-For more information on the build.properties file, see "The build.properties Configuration Properties File" section of the Configuration Reference documentation. - 4.
-Build DSpace.
-Run the following commands to compile DSpace :
+Config modifications: [dspace]/config - c.
+For highly customized DSpace instances, note that the format of the following configuration files has changed.
+If you have customized these configuration files, carefully re-integrate your custom settings. - i. dspace/config/dspace.cfg - Note the escaped comma (\,) separator is now needed between element names: https://github.com/DSpace/DSpace/blob/dspace-6.0-rc3/dspace/config/dspace.cfg#L1020 - ii. dspace/config/spring/api/discovery.xml - The following property has been removed - o cproperty name="sortOrder" value="COUNT"/> - And has been replaced with the following the Configuration Reference documentation and the local cfg Configuration File section on that page.